Fast Training of Diffusion Models with Masked Transformers: Experiments

 We compare the training efficiency of MaskDiT, DiT-XL/2~\citep{peebles2022scalable}, and MDT-XL/2~\citep{gao2023masked} on 8$\times$ A100 GPUs, from three perspectives: GLOPs, training speed and memory consumption, and wall-time training convergence.
 All three models have a similar model size.

 First, in Figure~\ref{fig:gflops_bubble}, the GFLOPs of MaskDiT, defined as FLOPs for a single forward pass during training, are much fewer than DiT and MDT.
 Specifically, our GFLOPs are only 54.0\% of DiT and 31.7\% of MDT.
 As a reference, LDM-8 has a similar number of GFLOPs with MaskDiT, but its FID is much worse than MaskDiT.
 Second, in Figure~\ref{fig:train_speed_mem}, the training speed of MaskDiT is much larger than the two previous methods while our memory-per-GPU cost is much lower, no matter whether Mixed Precision is applied.
 Also, the improvement becomes higher as we use a larger batch size.
-With a batch size of 1024, our training speed is 3.5$\times$ of DiT and 6.5$\times$ of MDT; our memory cost is 45.0\% of DiT and 19.2\% of MDT.
+For resolution 256$\times$256 with a batch size of 1024, our training speed is 3.5$\times$ of DiT and 6.5$\times$ of MDT, while our memory cost is only 45.0\% of DiT's and 19.2\% of MDT's.
+For resolution 512$\times$512 with a batch size of 1024, our training speed is 4.6$\times$ of DiT's, and our GPU memory cost remains as low as 45.7\% of DiT's.
 Finally, in Figure~\ref{fig:efficiency}, MaskDiT also consistently yields better wall-time training convergence than DiT and MDT with different batch sizes.
 Similarly, increasing the batch size further improves the efficiency of MaskDiT, but it does not benefit DiT-XL/2 and MDT-XL/2.
-For instance, when using a batch size of 1024, MaskDiT can achieve an FID of 10 within 40 hours, while the other two methods take more than 160 hours, implying a 4$\times$ speedup.
+For instance on ImageNet 256$\times$256, when using a batch size of 1024, MaskDiT can achieve an FID of 10 within 40 hours, while the other two methods take more than 160 hours, implying a 4$\times$ speedup.